NYSE says IEX 'Flash Boys' rivals need to explain 'speed bump'

-NEW YORK (Reuters) - IEX Group’s application to become a U.S. stock exchange does not meet industry standards and regulators should not approve the upstart trading venue’s request, which lacks key details on how it’s so-called ‘speed bump’ would operate, the New York Stock Exchange has said of its rival.
+NEW YORK, Nov 13 (Reuters) - IEX Group’s application to become a U.S. stock exchange does not meet industry standards and regulators should not approve the upstart trading venue’s request, which lacks key details on how it’s so-called ‘speed bump’ would operate, the New York Stock Exchange has said of its rival.

 IEX, which was featured in Michael Lewis’s controversial book “Flash Boys: A Wall Street Revolt,” began as an alternative trading system in October 2013, and applied to the U.S. Securities and Exchange Commission in September to become The Investors’ Exchange.
 It aims to launch as such early next year, and would compete against the NYSE, Nasdaq and others.